darkoverlordofdata/entitas-ts/roadmap.md

             to finish generating helper code in unity.
 WIP - used once to migrate Shmup Warz from web to unity

+    kotlin - use with libGDX/AndroidStudio

-    fsharp - generates fsharp code for ecs-fsharp, which is entitas based.
+    fsharp - generates fsharp code for ecs-fsharp, which is a light weight entitas based ecs

     nim - works on desktop.
 Has performance problems. vala - works on desktop.
-Has performance problems. kotlin - works with libGDX.
+Has performance problems.

 Bosco.dll for Unity to provide some extra utilities from web.